Visual

 We say this because it’s not enough for a brand to be visually “beautiful”; it must also be relevant.
 Relevance comes from aligning with all the elements defined in the brand strategy.

-The visual identity is the first element the public interacts with.
-The simpler, clearer, and stronger it is, the easier it becomes for people to understand the brand and grow fond of it.
+Visual identity is the first element with which the public interacts.
+The simpler, clearer, stronger it is, the easier it will be for the public to understand the brand and love it.

-The logo, fonts, and colors are the elements people remember about a brand, alongside its name.
-It’s important that they are relevant and actively contribute to achieving the organization’s objectives.
+The logo, fonts, colors are the elements you keep in mind about a brand, along with the name.
+It is important that they are relevant and actively participate in achieving the organization’s objectives.

-Logo – this is the symbol meant to help the public identify the brand.
-It can take the form of a motif (a graphic element), a sequence of letters representing the brand name, or a combination of both.
-A logo may use multiple colors or be monochrome.
+Logo – is that symbol meant to help the public identify the brand – it can exist in the form of a motif (a graphic element), a series of letters that describe the brand name, or formed from both elements.
+A logo can have multiple colors, or it can be single-color.
 More about logos can be found on the dedicated page.

 Fonts (typeface) – a suite of fonts that will be used across all materials and communication channels (website, printed materials, social media), designed to illustrate the brand story.
 They play a major role, helping differentiate the brand and facilitate communication.

-Graphic motifs – in addition to the logo, a system of graphic motifs can be created to help differentiate the brand.
-These will be used across all communication materials.
+Graphic motifs – in addition to the logo, a system of graphic motifs can be built to differentiate the brand.
+These will be included in all communication materials.

 Colors – the brand must have a set of colors that build its personality, ensure differentiation, and contribute to shaping the brand’s overall image.